 Strong warm water currents spiraling away from Japan’s Honshu Island may first spread the water from the plant to the northern Pacific.
 One modeling of the water’s likely flow shows Taiwan, the Philippines and islets along the First Island Chain may be more exposed than China.

 Taiwan has already expressed its concern to Japan as its fishermen may have little or no edible fish from the high seas east of the First Island Chain if pollutants are spread there.

 The state-run China Daily admitted in its coverage of the nuclear emergency in Fukushima back in 2011 that almost all operating nuclear plants, including those in China, were mostly built along coastlines and all had been disposing of water containing varying levels of tritium into the sea.

-Previously, there had been reports suggesting there were traces of tritium in water samples retrieved from the main discharge area of China’s Data Bay Nuclear Power Plant near Hong Kong.
+Previously, there had been reports suggesting there were traces of tritium in water samples retrieved from the main discharge area of China’s Daya Bay Nuclear Power Plant near Hong Kong.
 Asia Times could not independently confirm the reports.

 An expert in nuclear science with Shanghai Fudan University said that tritium had a short half-life of just 12.3 years.

 He said if Japan released treated water in suitable amounts and if the discharge could be evenly spread over time under transparent management, the situation may not be as dire as portrayed by critics.